-VAW-123 was commissioned in 1964 as VAW-12, officially known as Carrier Early Warning Squadron TWELVE, which flew the E-2A aircraft.
+VAW-123 was originally commissioned in 1964 as a detachment of Carrier Airborne Early Warning Squadron TWELVE (VAW-12), flying the E-2A Hawkeye.
 Through reorganization, VAW-12 Detachment 59 was commissioned VAW-123 in April 1967, under the command of CDR W. L. Hill.

-Initially attached to Carrier Air Wing SEVENTEEN (CVW 17) aboard the USS FORRESTAL (CV 59), the squadron was moved to CVW 3 on the USS SAROTOGA (CV 60), USS AMERICA (CV 66) and USS THEODORE ROOSEVELT (CVN 71).
-Today VAW-123 is attached to Carrier Air Wing One (CVW 1) and USS Enterprise (CVN 65).
-The squadron throughout the years has made deployments to the Caribbean Sea, Indian Ocean, Mediterranean Sea, Arabian and Red Sea and the North Atlantic.
+Initially attached to Carrier Air Wing SEVENTEEN (CVW 17) aboard the USS FORRESTAL (CV 59), the squadron later became part of Carrier Air Wing THREE and sailed aboard USS SAROTOGA (CV 60), USS AMERICA (CV 66), USS KENNEDY (CV 67), USS THEODORE ROOSEVELT (CVN 71) and USS WASHINGTON (CVN 73).
+Today VAW-123 is assigned to Carrier Air Wing ONE.
+The squadron throughout the years has made deployments to the Caribbean Sea, Indian Ocean, Mediterranean Sea, Red Sea, Arabian Gulf, Pacific Ocean, and the North Atlantic.

-The SCREWTOPS were key participants in the 1986 Gulf of Sidra operations off the coast of Libya, and were directly involved in the first combat use of the HARM (High speed Anti-Radiation Missile) and Harpoon anti-ship weapon systems.
-During Operation Desert Shield/Desert Storm, VAW-123 was the only E-2 squadron to operate in both the Red Sea and Arabian Gulf, as well as operating a two aircraft expeditionary detachment out of Kuwait.
-In support of national goals, the squadron executed countless flights for Operations Deny Flight and Deliberate Force over Bosnia-Herzegovina and Operation Southern Watch over Iraq.
-In March 2002, the SCREWTOPS were critical participants to the War on Terror acting as airborne command and control for Operation Enduring Freedom in the skies over Pakistan and Afghanistan.
+The SCREWTOPS were key participants in the 1986 Gulf of Sidra operations off the coast of Libya and were directly involved in the first combat use of the HARM (High speed Anti-Radiation Missile) and Harpoon anti-ship weapon systems.
+During Operation DESERT SHIELD/DESERT STORM, VAW-123 was the only E-2 squadron to operate in both the Red Sea and Arabian Gulf, as well as operating a two-aircraft expeditionary detachment out of Kuwait.
+In support of national goals, the squadron executed countless flights for Operations DENY FLIGHT and DELIBERATE FORCE over Bosnia-Herzegovina and Operation SOUTHERN WATCH over Iraq.
+Deploying eight days after September 11, the SCREWTOPS were critical participants in the War on Terror, acting as airborne command and control for Operation ENDURING FREEDOM in the skies over Pakistan and Afghanistan.

-Deploying with USS ENTERPRISE (CVN 65) in August 2003, VAW-123 opened a new chapter in carrier aviation by being the first carrier-based Navy squadron to operate an expeditionary detachment in support of special warfare units.
-Under combat conditions with hostile fire in Northern Afghanistan, the squadron provided airborne command control to coalition aircraft and time sensitive targeting coordination to special operations forces for Operation Mountain Resolve.
-In addition, the squadron pioneered night vision for the Hawkeye through dedicated research and usage during this critical operation.
-Integrating into forward deployed operations, VAW 123 became the squadron of choice for conventional units as well as special operations forces deployed to Iraq.
-The squadron continued its evolution into expeditionary warfare when it deployed to Al Udeid Air Base in Qatar and performed important diplomatic liaison in Dubai, UAE.
+Deploying in August 2003 with USS ENTERPRISE (CVN 65), VAW-123 opened a new chapter in carrier aviation by being the first carrier-based Navy squadron to operate an expeditionary detachment in support of special warfare units.
+Under combat conditions with hostile fire in Northern Afghanistan, the squadron provided airborne command control to coalition aircraft and time sensitive targeting coordination to special operations forces for Operation MOUNTAIN RESOLVE.
+In that same deployment VAW-123 became the squadron of choice for conventional units as well as special operations forces deployed to Iraq in support of Operation ENDURING FREEDOM.